Re-designing the interface

 - Context: Re-arranged the content hierarchy in a typical workflow, what is the status?
 What is the context?
 What do I need to do?
 And how do I find information relating to the deal?

 - Engagement: We introduced an interactive task bar beneath the “Deal Detail” section to create an ‘actionable workspace’ for users to tasks relating to the deal.
 This removed the need for buttons and multiple ‘go’ colours.
-All actionable states were now only orange.
+All actionable CTA states are now only orange to make the experience consistent and more intuitive.

 - Navigation: Real estate in the left column was reserved for a navigation bar and tabs underneath the task bar were broken up into notes, files and documents to make it easy for users to find elements relating to the deal.
 This made it easy for non technical users to navigate around the screen without having to read complex user manuals.